History of broadcasting in Australia: Australian Broadcasting Tribunal

 The Broadcasting and Television Amendment Act (No. 2) 1976 abolished the Australian Broadcasting Control Board and created the Australian Broadcasting Tribunal.
 All powers and responsibilities under the Broadcasting and Television Act 1942 were transferred from the Board to the Tribunal with the exception of the planning and engineering functions associated with broadcasting services, which became the responsibility of the Postal and Telecommunications Department.

-The Broadcasting and Television Amendment Act (No. 2) 1976 provided for the appointment of a Chairman, a Vice-Chairman and three Members for periods of up to five years.
-On 23 December 1976, the Minister announced the appointments for three years of Mr Bruce Gyngell as Chairman, Mr James H. Oswin as Vice-Chairman, and Mrs Janet Strickland as a Member, to become effective as from I January 1977.
+The Broadcasting and Television Amendment Act (No. 2) 1976 provided for the appointment of a chairman, a vice-chairman and three Members for periods of up to five years.
+On 23 December 1976, the Minister announced the appointments for three years of Mr Bruce Gyngell as chairman, Mr James H. Oswin as vice-chairman, and Mrs Janet Strickland as a Member, to become effective as from 1 January 1977.
 The Act also provided for the appointment of up to six Associate Members.

 Associate Members may be appointed for the purposes of the Tribunal's functions relating to public inquiries.
 No Associate Members had been appointed as at October 1977.

 The Tribunal commenced operations on 4 January 1977, utilising premises previously occupied by the Postal and Telecommunications Department at 153 Walker Street, North Sydney.